tlianfou/myManjaroiac/README.md

 You can go and read the [README_i3.md](./README_i3.md).

 ## Kde
-You may know the kde plassma in some places, you can find a lot of tutorials online.
+You may know the `KDE plassma` in some places, if you want to install it, you can find a lot of tutorials online.

-Configuration it is a very interesting process.
+Configuration the `KDE plassma` is a very interesting process.

 Hurry and try it!

 ## Vim
-[Vim](https://www.vim.org/) is the god of the editor, or perhaps you can use the `neovim`.
+[Vim](https://www.vim.org/) is the god of the editor, or perhaps is the `neovim`.

-You can go to the `vim` folder and read the [README.md](./vim/README.md) in that folder.
+You can go to the folder named `vim` and read the [README.md](./vim/README.md) in that folder.

 ## Pacman